JDLillyPad/Secure-Raspberry-Pi/README.md

 ![IMG_0743](https://github.com/user-attachments/assets/7e5b14c8-d740-4092-aab7-d7ca5144ffec)
 *Ref 1: Vilros Raspberry Pi Starter Kit*

 My plan is to set up this Raspberry Pi as a headless computer, accessible only on the network.
-So, to set it up headless I don't need any additional peripherals and I only need to preconfigure a hostname, user account, network connection, and SSH when I install an operating system.
+The kit I purchased already had Raspberry Pi OS installed on the MicroSD card.
+So initially, I did hook up a montior, keyboard, and mouse to the Raspberry Pi.
+Before inserting the power cord, I had all peripheral connected along with the microSD card.
 NOTE: A Raspberry Pi will automatically boot from a microSD card when the slot contains a card.

-2. Install Raspberry Pi OS Lite onto my MicroSD Card
+2. Fire up the Raspberry Pi
+3. There is a wizard and I followed the steps, creating a username/ password and set up WiFi user/password.
+4. Next, you need to enable SSH.
+Go to preferences, naviage to Interfaces Tab, and selected Enabled next to SSH.
+5. Restart
+6. Now without using peripherals, I remoted into my pi using SSH and a password.
+7. ssh username@<IP_ADDRESS>

+## SSH Key-Based Authentication (In progress)
+For a more secure setup, I set up SSH keys using public-key cryptography, making them virually impassible to brute-force.
+Key-based authenication is less vunerable to guessing or dictionary attacks.

 WORK IN PROGRESS...
 drag & drop screenshots here or use imgur and reference them using imgsrc